 Why Pre-Storm Generator Maintenance Matters

 Generators often sit unused for long periods.
-Fuel degradation, oil breakdown, corrosion, and loose connections can develop silently over time.
+Fuel degradation, oil breakdown, corrosion, dust buildup, and loose connections can develop silently over time.

 Step 1: Inspect Oil Condition and Level

-Check the oil level and appearance.
-Oil that appears dark, gritty, or smells strongly of fuel should be replaced.
+Check the oil level and appearance before you need the generator.
+Oil that appears dark, gritty, unusually thick, or smells strongly of fuel should be replaced.

 Step 2: Check Fuel Quality and Supply